 We improve on this approach by randomly sampling the encrypted blocks at a faster pace than the speed of encryption, and record the hash of those samples into the PoH ledger.
 Thus the blocks stay in the exact same order for every PoRep and verification can stream the data and verify all the proofs in a single batch.
 This way, we can verify multiple proofs concurrently, each one on its own CUDA core.

 With the current generation of graphics cards, the Solana network can support up to 1500 replication identities or symmetric keys per GPU card.
 The total space required for verification is (2 CBC blocks) * (Number of CBC keys), with core count of equal to (Number of CBC keys).
 A CBC block is expected to be 1MB in size.

-Next, we have to construct a game between Validators and Replicators that ensures that replicators are generating proofs, and that validators are actually verifying PoReps.
+Next, we have to construct a game between Validators and Archivers that ensures that Archivers are generating proofs, and that validators are actually verifying PoReps.

 To begin producing PoReps of the ledger, the Replicator client does the following:

 - Clients sign a PoH hash at a regular period

 - Signature is used as the source of randomness to pick a specific slice of the ledger